 - What skin changes will occur and what do I need to do to care for the skin changes?

 - Are there any short term side effects of radiation therapy?

 - Are there any long term side effects of radiation therapy?

 - Will I be able to drive myself to my treatments?

 Some women undergoing chemotherapy treatment for breast cancer may experience a side effect of nausea and vomiting.
 Some will experience this despite the best anti-nausea medicine we have available.

-Windie McKay, DC at the Springfield Clinic Chiropractic Department performs acupuncture treatments to help alleviate this undesirable side effect of chemotherapy.
+Windie McKay, DC at Springfield Clinic Chiropractic performs acupuncture treatments to help alleviate this undesirable side effect of chemotherapy.
 In many randomized trials of acupuncture combined with anti-nausea medications, the nausea and vomiting were significantly reduced.

 Being diagnosed with breast cancer can be a stressful time.
 Multiple physician visits, surgeries and treatments can take a toll on your body.
 Sometimes it may be necessary to take a little time for yourself, to relax and begin to heal the mind, body and spirit.

-The Springfield Clinic Chiropractic Department offers two licensed massage therapists.
+Springfield Clinic Chiropractic offers licensed massage therapists.
 Springfield Clinic Chiropractic massage therapists may provide Neuromuscular Therapy.
 Neuromuscular Therapy is a style of bodywork that works with soft tissue targeted at specific points, often where trigger points have formed in the muscle.
 This treatment works to release the point of tension in the muscle.

-Although it is not necessary to have a physician referral to see our Springfield Clinic Chiropractic specialists it is suggested that you obtain clearance from your physician prior to beginning any type of alternative or integrative therapy.
+Although it is not necessary to have a physician referral to see our Springfield Clinic Chiropractic specialists, it is suggested that you obtain clearance from your physician prior to beginning any type of alternative or integrative therapy.